nicolabs/nicobot/README.md

 ### Main generic options

+The following options are common to both bots :

 - **--config-file** and **--config-dir** let you change the default configuration directory and file.
 All configuration files will be looked up from this directory ; `--config-file` allows overriding the location of `config.yml`.
 - **--backend** selects the *chatter* system to use : it currently supports "console" and "signal" (see below)
 - **--username** selects the account to use to send and read message ; its format depends on the backend